rioliu/easytest/README.md

 - com.rioliu.test.logging

 this package provides advanced logging functionalities.
 Common logging requirement in test is: loging in 'Console', 'Report', 'Both'

-you can use LoggerFactory.java to create ConsoleLogger and CompositeLogger (logging message in both Report and Console)
+All the loggers implemeented same Logger interface, you can use LoggerFactory.java to create ConsoleLogger and CompositeLogger (logging message in both Report and Console)

+        private static Logger logger = LoggerFactory.getCompositeLogger(RESTAPITest.class);

+        logger.info("Hello World");

 - com.rioliu.test.reporting